 For the first half of Passion, the plot adheres pretty closely to its source material, Alain Corneau's Love Crime (Crime d'amour)(2010), the story of two women—a corporate director and her up-and-coming protegee—who backstab each other as they race to the top.
 With De Palma free from preoccupying himself with a premise that was successfully executed once before, he concentrates on laying the visual groundwork for Passion.
 Using mirrors and reflective surfaces throughout indicate how closely the ice blonde, Christine (Rachel McAdams), and the earthier brunette, Isabelle (Noomi Rapace), reflect each other in ambition if not in appearance.

-De Palma once again employs his trademark split screen effects, not just in a flashy central setpiece ostensibly following the dual actions of the film's rivals, but even in subtler methods that recall Redacted.
-One pivotal scene has Isabelle receiving a Skype call from her boyfriend Dirk (Paul Anderson), a man which she's also shared with her boss.
-When she answers the call, she's surprised to find Christine on the other end, a self-loathing Dirk by her side, as a video of Dirk fucking Isabelle plays in the background on a flatscreen TV.
-For one moment—in a shot of Isabelle's laptop screen—we can see the video, wicked Christine snickering in delight, and a small window framing Isabelle's horrified face.
-Cut to the next shot, a single take following Isabelle from her office into the elevator and back out to the building's parking garage as she frantically dives into her car.
+De Palma once again employs his trademark split screen effects, not just in a flashy central setpiece ostensibly following the dual actions of the film's rivals but even in subtler methods that recall Redacted.
+One pivotal scene has Isabelle receiving a Skype call from her boyfriend Dirk (Paul Anderson), a man that she has also shared with her boss.
+When she answers the call she's surprised to find Christine on the other end—a self-loathing Dirk by her side—as a video of Dirk fucking Isabelle plays in the background on a flatscreen TV.
+For one moment—in a shot of Isabelle's laptop screen—we can see the video, wicked Christine snickering in delight and a small window framing Isabelle's horrified face.
+Cut to the next shot: a single take following Isabelle from her office into the elevator and back out to the building's parking garage as she frantically dives into her car.

 Passion is playing at the 50th New York Film Festival at